 With projects such as the Presidia, which only involves small-scale producers, Slow Food makes sure that farmers would follow these fundamental principles and be sensitive to issues such as the importance of animal welfare.
 The guidelines of the Presidia include the ban on cages for any animals.

-However, most of eggs and meat are produced in intensive farms, where a large number of animals are still kept in constriction, and often, pain.
+Most eggs and meat, however, are produced in intensive farms, where a large number of animals are still kept in constriction, and often, pain.
 It is, therefore, crucial for the law to intervene and at least to end the most coercive practices.

 1 Million Signatures Needed